Mortgage rates are dropping. Again.

 With China and the Eurozone facing headwinds and uncertainty surrounding Brexit, investors are seeking safety of principal in U.S. markets.
 This is causing the U.S. dollar to appreciate in value, which helps to hold inflation down.

 The Fed once suggested that it would raise the Fed Funds Rate hike four times in 2016.
-With inflation rates low, though, and economic uncertainty abound, it may not be able to.
+With inflation rates low, though, and economic uncertainty abound, it may not be able to raise them even once.
 To raise rates would pull inflation farther off the Fed's target rate of two percent.

 So, what's a mortgage borrower to do with information like this?